zsweis/roulette/README.md

-# Enlargify
+# Boofroulette
-> Enlargify is a chatroulette or omegle like application which allows users to have video/audio/text chat with random people.
+> Boofroulette is a chatroulette or omegle like application which allows users to have video/audio/text chat with random people.
 It uses EasyRTC project which built on top of WebRTC.
 <hr>

 # Table of Contents